Seal2Real: Prompt Prior Learning on Diffusion Model for Unsupervised Document Seal Data Generation and Realisation: Experiments

 \subsection{Analysis of Experimental Results}

 \textbf{Results}.
-Using our method, we obtain generated images under both "fake prompt" and "real prompt" conditions.
-The results indicate that, in comparison to traditional synthetic images, the generated images obtained under the "fake prompt" condition exhibit greater similarity to real seal images, with more realistic color distribution, lighting, and texture.
-The Fig.~\ref{compare} depicts the generated images obtained under both "fake prompt" and "real prompt" conditions, as well as those generated through GAN training, which demonstrates the superiority and robustness of using a pre-trained diffusion model over training from scratch by a GAN.
-Additionally, we distribut 100 surveys to collect user ratings for these generated images, and the results are presented in the Tab~\ref{tab:user_study}.
+Using our method, we generate images under both the ``fake prompt'' and ``real prompt'' conditions.
+Compared to traditional synthetic images, those generated under the ``fake prompt'' condition show a higher degree of similarity to real seal images, exhibiting more realistic color distribution, lighting, and texture.
+Fig.~\ref{compare} illustrates the generated results under both prompt conditions, highlighting the effectiveness of our approach.

+To further demonstrate the necessity of our method, Fig.~\ref{compare_sota} presents results from several state-of-the-art text-to-image generation models, including PixArt-$\alpha$~\cite{chen2023pixart}, SD-XL, SDXL-turbo~\cite{sauer2023adversarial}, Wuerstechen~\cite{perniaswurstchen}, and Kandinsky-3~\cite{arkhipkin2023kandinsky}, along with an ablation study using a GAN-based baseline.
+These comparisons clearly illustrate the superiority and robustness of employing a pretrained diffusion model over training a GAN from scratch.

+Additionally, we conducted a user study by distributing 100 surveys to collect human ratings on the quality of the generated images.
+The results of this evaluation are summarized in Tab.~\ref{tab:user_study}.

 \textbf{Impact of the forger network}.
-In the second stage of our training, we introduce a forger network, designed to enhance the authenticity of the generated seals and progressively approach the characteristics of genuine seals.
-The incorporation of this forger network has led to a continuous improvement in the quality of our data generation, while also facilitating enhancements in the training effectiveness for downstream tasks.
-The Fig.~\ref{forgery result} illustrates the before-and-after effects of our synthetic image after the forger network.
+In the second stage of our training pipeline, we introduce a forger network designed to enhance the authenticity of generated seals and progressively align them with the characteristics of real seals.
+The integration of this forger network results in continuous improvements in the visual quality of the generated data, while also contributing to the effectiveness of training for downstream tasks.

-\textbf{Evaluation of downstream tasks}.
-To verify the effect of our method on the data.
-We select three downstream tasks for evaluation, which are seal segmentation, the identification of authentic and fake seals, and the text recognition under seals.
-We keep the same common-used approach~\cite{ronneberger2015unet,li2022clip,huang2022swintextspotter} for these downstream tasks, replacing only the dataset they are trained on.
-The same amount of data is used for each evaluation, the difference being the use of the original dataset or the use of a new dataset obtained by our method.
-Experiments show that our approach enhances the data with a high degree of realism, and that using the enhanced data improves the performance of downstream tasks.
-Our experimental results are shown in Tab~\ref{tab:downstream}, which back up our claim in Sec.~\ref{sec:intro} that these seal-related tasks really do rely on labelled data and making a realistic dataset is valuable.
+Fig.~\ref{forgery result} illustrates the visual differences in synthetic images before and after applying the forger network.
+In addition, we compare our Seal2Real framework with several state-of-the-art text-conditioned image editing methods, as such methods might appear suitable for this task.
+Specifically, we evaluate InstructP2P~\cite{brooks2022instructpix2pix}, EditDDPM~\cite{huberman2023edit}, and MGIE~\cite{fu2023guiding}, using the editing instruction: ``Make this seal more like the real one."